 Our client tried conservative treatment, but ultimately surgery was the only way to fix his injured shoulder.

 Now, the local Wal-Mart employees were nice enough to our client at the scene.
 Insurance company adjusters were also uncharacteristically nice to him on the phone.

 But Wal-Mart is a big business with a procedure in place to avoid paying out money after slip and fall accidents.
 They are experienced at hiring experts to help them save money and expect people to feel intimidated by these experts.
-In other words, they expect an injured person to simply go away and not pursue his or her claim in a court of law.
+In other words, they expect an injured person to simply go away and not pursue their claim in a court of law.

 So, our client’s injury claim was sent to Wal-Mart’s corporate headquarters in Arkansas for review.
 A claims representative tried to settle the case with our client (even though he was represented by a personal injury attorney; that’s another example of how unethical big businesses are when it comes to saving money) for $400!

 From there, Wal-Mart battled with us every step of the way.
 We did not give up.
 We filed a lawsuit, proved our client’s pain and suffering, proved that Wal-Mart was legally responsible for his injury, and settled the case for $165,000.